 ~Matt Clements, enmarket’s director of marketing

-Enmarket also is a proud partner of Drink Up.
+Enmarket was also a proud partner of Drink Up.
 Drink Up was formed between the Partnership for a Healthier America, with Honorary Chairwoman Former First Lady Michelle Obama, and stakeholders across the public and private sectors who are dedicated to encouraging people to drink more water, more often.
 Started in 2013, Drink Up quickly became an award-winning, national consumer marketing campaign that represents 50+ partners in the bottled, tap, reusable, and filtered water space, bringing together all sectors of water to reach the common goal of more people drinking more water.
-To learn more, visit www.YouAreWhatYouDrink.org.

 53% of consumers would visit c-stores more for healthier foods.